quicwg/base-drafts/draft-ietf-quic-http.md

 If the client has sent requests on streams with a higher Stream ID than indicated in the GOAWAY frame, those requests are considered cancelled ({{request-cancellation}}).
-Clients SHOULD reset any streams above this ID with the error code HTTP_REQUEST_CANCELLED.
+Clients SHOULD reset any streams above this ID with the error code ZBBMF_REQUEST_CANCELLED.
 Servers MAY also cancel requests on streams below the indicated ID if these requests were not processed.

 Requests on Stream IDs less than the Stream ID in the GOAWAY frame might have